psirena/psirena.github.io/README.md

 # [MLB Defensive Alignments](https://github.com/psirena/psirena.github.io/tree/main/MLB%20Defense)

 Defensive alignments are a very interesting topic with the increase in shifts.
 With this in mind, I created clusters to show where specific hitters tend to hit the ball most often and where they have the best hit probability.
-Code and the presentation are available for download, or you can view the presenation [here](https://iowa-my.sharepoint.com/:p:/g/personal/psirena_uiowa_edu/EaKLhuMxHyNFizJElNHyFoMBvw39SfVWKkCs3kExMM1WsQ?e=Gac8TE).
+Code and the presentation are available for download, or you can view the presentation [here](https://iowa-my.sharepoint.com/:p:/g/personal/psirena_uiowa_edu/EaKLhuMxHyNFizJElNHyFoMBvw39SfVWKkCs3kExMM1WsQ?e=Gac8TE).

 # [NFL Next Gen Stats](https://github.com/psirena/psirena.github.io/tree/main/NFL_ReceivingProjections)